 Yes, on demand services are delivered over the internet so you will need broadband in order to use them.
 Most recommend a speed of at least 2Mbps, which is well within the capability of even the slowest broadband services.

 Is catch-up TV the same as on demand?

 In general catch-up TV refers to services that allow you to watch content recently broadcast on linear TV channels, whereas on demand generally refers to box sets and films that are not part of a channel’s current programming schedule.

 Can I watch on demand TV without a licence?

-It depends what it is.
 You need a TV licence to watch anything that is being broadcast live, even if you’re watching it through an on demand TV service – watching live football via the NOW TV app, for example.
 You also need a TV licence to watch anything on the BBC iPlayer.
-With everything else, unless it’s being streamed live, you’re ok.
+With everything else, unless it’s being streamed live, you don’t need a licence.